petersilva/ndwatch/README.md

 # Caveats:
  - added records, but cleanup of old ones is incomplete. not a problem if used in conjunction with si46ib9d which re-writes the entire db every time there is a change to permanent addresses.
+ - did not bother tracking why, but it crashes after some undefined period of time.  you need to install the cronjob to restart it.  the cronjob checks every hour and restarts if it has died.
+Since the neighbor table is still good within an hour or two, no addresses should be missed.